Earewien/godot-yet-another-behavior-tree/README.md

 🔑 Properties list:
 - `wait_time_ms`: number of milliseconds to wait before returning *success*.
 Default is *1000*,
-- `random_deviation_ms` : indicates if a random deviation should be applied to the wait time. *0* means theire is no deviation et the wait time will be strictyl respected.
+- `random_deviation_ms` : indicates if a random deviation should be applied to the wait time. *0* means there is no deviation et the wait time will be strictyl respected.
 Random deviation may change after each node rearm.
 Default is *0*, meaning no deviation at all.

 ### ![icon](addons/yet_another_behavior_tree/src/Assets/Icons/btactionblackboardset.png) BTActionBlackboardSet

 The blackboard set action node is a *leaf* node.
 It allows to set a value in the blackboard.
 Its execution always returns *success*.
+This node operates in the blackboard *default namespace*.

 ![image](documentation/assets/nodes/btactionblackboardset.png)

 🔑 Properties list:
-- `blackboard_key`: name of the key that must be set,
+- `blackboard_key`: name of the key that must be set, in *default namespace*,
 - `expression` : an expression representing the value to associated to the given key.
 The expression will be evaluated by Godot Engine during child execution.
 It should be simple.
 See [Godot Expression](https://docs.godotengine.org/en/latest/classes/class_expression.html) for details.
 In expression, user has access to two predefined variables:
   - `actor`: the node the tree is describing action for,
   - `blackboard`: the tree blackboard,
   - `delta`: the *_process* or *_physics_process* delta value, as a `float`.
-- `can_overwrite_value` : a boolean indicating if the value must be overwritten if it already exists.
+- `can_overwrite_value` : a boolean indicating if the value must be overwritten if it already exists or not.

 ⚠️ Due to GDScript 2.0 restrictions, only string type keys can be set, since its not possible to export Variant variables.

 ### ![icon](addons/yet_another_behavior_tree/src/Assets/Icons/btactionblackboarddelete.png) BTActionBlackboardDelete

 The blackboard delete action node is a *leaf* node.
 It allows to erase a key from the tree blackboard.
+This node operates in the blackboard *default namespace*.

 ![image](documentation/assets/nodes/btactionblackboarddelete.png)

 🔑 Properties list:
-- `blackboard_key`: name of the key that must be erased from blackboard.
+- `blackboard_key`: name of the key that must be erased from blackboard, in *default namespace*.

 ⚠️ Due to GDScript 2.0 restrictions, only string type keys can be set, since its not possible to export Variant variables.